maksharma/phaser_shooter/README.md

 3. Sounds are available in the game.
 4. Plane trail is available
 5. Points are deducted for escaping enemies.
-6. Movine outside the visible game area is not allowed.
+6. Moving outside the visible game area is not allowed.

 Some screenshots of the game are attached below.